It’s important to mention that Retently acts both as a Processor and Controller depending on the provenience on the data it handles:

 - MailChimp: Used for newsletters, digest emails, announcements, and offers.

-- Amplitude: Used to analyze users’ usage patterns, conversion funnels, and referral sources.
+- Mouseflow: We use it to analyze users’ usage patterns, customer behavior, and troubleshooting.

 - Clearbit: Allows us to automatically identify a user’s campaign name to pre-populate survey templates.
 We also use Clearbit in user validation.

-- Acuity Scheduling: Used to schedule calls with customers.
+- Acuity Scheduling & Calendly: Used to schedule calls with customers.

 - Trello: Another task management and workflow optimization service Retently team is using.